opheliagame/algoraveindia.github.io/_posts/2023-05-27-Art-of-Code.markdown

 📅 - 27th May - 27th June
 ⏰ - 7PM 🔛

-Discover a world of limitless imagination as skilled artists showcase their unique creative visions 🎨

 [Khoparzi](http://khoparzi.com/) jiggly beats and bloops from TidalCycles and Hydra

 HemantSK with his legendary textures from Pure Data and Processing bring the noise in it's purest form

 [Cynk Collective](https://www.instagram.com/cynk_collective/) Cynk is a collective of artists from diverse contemporary art practices and share a common vision towards creating Audio Visual experiences

-[The ISRO](https://www.instagram.com/theisro/) Bengaluru's original The I.S.R.O is a collective dedicated to the proliferation of creative music & experiments in sound
+[The ISRO](https://www.instagram.com/theisro/) Bengaluru's original is a collective dedicated to the proliferation of creative music & experiments in sound

-[5 Volts](https://www.instagram.com/5volts/ Brings a large dose of modulars from Kolkata
+[5 Volts](https://www.instagram.com/5volts/) Brings a large dose of modulars from Kolkata with more than enough voltage to fire up every dancing shoe in your closet